gpstathis/cardinality/README.md

 <img src="https://github.com/gpstathis/cardinality/blob/master/samples/pivot_table_screenie.png?raw=true" width="400">

-For instance, we can see both in the the counts rable row `site1:1538352000:facebook.com:` and in the pivot table that the unique number of visits where `feature1` is `facebook.com` in the month of October was 92.
+We can then compare the unique counts for any combination of features.
+For instance, we can see both in the counts rable row `site1:1538352000:facebook.com:/index3.html` and in the pivot table that the unique number of visitors where `feature1` is `facebook.com` and `feature2` is `/index3.html` in the month of October was 56.

 ## Running Tests